waltho76/your-next-resipe/README.md

 https://www.themealdb.com/api.php

-This is a meal database with resipes ingrediants and directions on how to prepare.
+This is a website with resipes for meal ideas and directions on how to prepare.
+My goal is to complete the site with the ability to search for a recipe with the main ingredient and get a resipe ideal.